yosriady/awesome-api-devtools/README.md

 - [Refit](https://github.com/paulcbetts/refit): The automatic type-safe REST library for .NET Core, Xamarin and .NET
 - [WebAnchor](https://github.com/mattiasnordqvist/Web-Anchor): Web Anchor provides type-safe, testable and flexible access to web resources.

+### .Dart
+- [Frog](https://dartfrog.vgv.dev/docs/overview): Dart Frog is built on top of shelf and mason and is inspired by many tools including remix.run, next.js, and express.js.
+- [Serverpod](https://github.com/serverpod/serverpod): Serverpod is a next-generation app and web server, built for the Flutter community.
+It allows you to write your server-side code in Dart, automatically generate your APIs, and hook up your database with minimal effort.
+Serverpod is open-source, and you can host your server anywhere.

 ## API Documentation
 - [ReDoc](https://github.com/Rebilly/ReDoc): OpenAPI/Swagger-generated API Reference Documentation.
 - [Swagger UI](https://github.com/swagger-api/swagger-ui): Dynamically generate documentation from a Swagger-compliant API.